Top 15 Venture Capital Firms Investing in Robotics

 Image of Cleveland Avenue - Top VCs in Robotics

-Cleveland Avenue is a venture capital firm that invests across a company's entire lifecycle, from seed rounds to later-stage growth equity.
-While they have a strong focus on the food and beverage sector, their portfolio also includes companies in robotics, AI, and supply chain management.
+Cleveland Avenue is a venture capital firm that invests across the full company lifecycle, from seed and early rounds to later-stage and growth equity.
+While known for a strong focus on the food and beverage sector, the firm also backs technology companies in areas like AI, robotics, and supply chain management.

 • Geographical presence: Based in Chicago, Illinois